 Quepos Fishing Packages

-Long before any world class marinas or luxury resorts were ever built, the small coastal town of Quepos has long been known as the ‘fishing capital of Costa Rica’.
-Today the state of the art Marina Pez Vela now exists, and the fleet of Quepos charter fishing boats continues to produce incredible amounts of sailfish and marlin, and with its centralized location the boats can run north to fish near Los Suenos or south to fish close to the Osa Peninsula.
+Long before any world class marinas or luxury resorts were ever built, the small coastal town of Quepos had been known as the ‘fishing capital of Costa Rica’.
+Today the state of the art Marina Pez Vela now exists, and the fleet of Quepos charter fishing boats continues to produce incredible amounts of sailfish and marlin.
+With its idealic location along the Central Pacific Coast, the boats can run north to fish near Los Suenos or south to fish close to the Osa Peninsula.
 The inshore fishing in Quepos is also some of the best that Costa Rica has to offer thanks to various islands, reefs and three different major river mouths.
 The Quepos Fishing Packages below will give you an idea to the type of fishing vacations we can offer, but we will customize your package once you contact us.
 Trust our local expertise and you’ll see why nearly 40% of our guests are repeat & referral anglers!

 Quepos Fishing Adventure